openbmc/docs/security/obmc-security-response-team-guidelines.md

 # Security response team guidelines

-These are the guidelines for the security response team members including OpenBMC community members who are responding to problems reported by the [security vulnerability reporting process][].
+These are the guidelines for OpenBMC security responders, including the security response team, project owners, and community members who are responding to problems reported by the [security vulnerability reporting process][].

-The security response team (SRT) coordinates activity to address privately disclosed security vulnerabilities, engages resources to address them, and creates security advisories.
+Each project within OpenBMC works independently to resolve security vulnerabilities.
+The security response team helps the maintainers, provides consistency within the OpenBMC project, and helps to get CVEs assigned.

 Here are the primary expectations:
- - Keep problems private until announce
+ - Keep problems private until announce.
- - Work with diligence
+ - Work with diligence.
- - Keep stakeholders informed
+ - Keep stakeholders informed.

 Workflow highlights:

 1. Handle new problem reports.
     - Within a day, acknowledge you received the report.
       Note that reports are archived in the mailing list.
-    - Communicate within the security response team, typically by cc'ing the openbmc-security email list.
+    - Communicate by opening the GitHub draft security advistory as soon as the problem is known.

 2. Analyze the problem and engage collaborators as needed (upstream, downstream, and OpenBMC).